CatalinaSorina/Old-games-with-React/README.md

-# Tic-Tac with React
+# In the memory of the old games, project with React

-Play an old game!
-It is always good to train with an old game.
+Play Tic Tac (X and O) or guess a number!
+Have fun while train react skills with old games.